 - Providing $1.4 million in support for a focused research group of statisticians and biologists to determine protein structures and biological pathways.

 - Convening researchers across disciplines to determine how Big Data can transform teaching and learning.

 - Harness and utilize massive data in new ways and bring together sensing, perception and decision support to make truly autonomous systems that can maneuver and make decisions on their own.

 - Improve situational awareness to help warfighters and analysts and provide increased support to operations.
 The Department is seeking a 100-fold increase in the ability of analysts to extract information from texts in any language, and a similar increase in the number of objects, activities, and events that an analyst can observe.

-is beginning the XDATA program, which intends to invest approximately $25 million annually for four years to develop computational techniques and software tools for analyzing large volumes of data, both semi-structured (e.g., tabular, relational, categorical, meta-data) and unstructured (e.g., text documents, message traffic).
+In addition, the Defense Advanced Research Projects Agency (DARPA) is beginning the XDATA program, which intends to invest approximately $25 million annually for four years to develop computational techniques and software tools for analyzing large volumes of data, both semi-structured (e.g., tabular, relational, categorical, meta-data) and unstructured (e.g., text documents, message traffic).
 Central challenges to be addressed include:

 - Developing scalable algorithms for processing imperfect data in distributed data stores; and

 - Creating effective human-computer interaction tools for facilitating rapidly customizable visual reasoning for diverse missions.

 National Institutes of Health - 1000 Genomes Project Data Available on Cloud: The National Institutes of Health is announcing that the world's largest set of data on human genetic variation - produced by the international 1000 Genomes Project - is now freely available on the Amazon Web Services (AWS) cloud.